romland/llemmings/README.md

 ### 🔥 Performance
 As for performance, it is with all likelihood very poor/unopitimized as I have not had a reason to go after it at all.
-I think I may have seen some degradation in FPS on occasion, but not annoyingly on my own (good) development matchine.
+I think I may have seen some degradation in FPS on occasion, but not annoyingly on my own (good) development machine.
 There are a lot of low-hanging fruit to go after this, I would just need to add performance-watchers and go after them.

 ## 🚃 Contributing and pull requests